Random the Book

 Organisational Applications

 Bypass habitual preferences with random inputs: Random selection forces working with combinations you’d never choose consciously, leading to discoveries that conscious planning might miss.
 When randomly selecting colour palettes, budget allocation, project teams, or market segments, you escape local maxima where incremental improvements produce diminishing returns.
-Random starting points break creative paralysis – easier to modify something that exists than create from nothing.
+Random starting points break creative paralysis – it’s easier to modify something that exists than create from nothing.
 Build processes deliberately introducing random constraints, unusual combinations, and arbitrary limitations that force novel thinking.

 Further Reading